-C. Disenrollment from the Health Home Program
+B. Disenrollment from the Health Home Program

-When an enrolled HH member voluntarily chooses to disenroll from the HH program, the CMA/HHCM must take all steps necessary to complete the disenrollment process, including completion of the withdrawal of consent form(s) to end the member's enrollment and the sharing of member PHI and other pertinent information (e.g., educational records).
+When an enrolled HH member voluntarily chooses to disenroll from the HH program, the CMA/HHCM must take all steps necessary to complete the disenrollment process to end the member's enrollment and the sharing of member PHI and other pertinent information (e.g., educational records).
 HHs must assure that policies and procedures include, but are not limited to the following:

-- 1. The HHCM must review and complete the appropriate withdrawal of consent form(s) with the enrolled member to assure understanding of the intent to disenroll from the Health Home Program and withdraw consent to share PHI (or other pertinent information). - 2.
-The HHCM must offer and comply with requests to provide a copy of the completed and signed document(s) to the member. - 3.
-The HHCM must assure that the member's care team is notified of the disenrollment date making certain that access to/sharing of PHI ceases, as appropriate. - 4.
-In the event the member refuses/is unable to sign consent to withdraw enrollment and end the sharing of PHI, the HHCM must document the member's request to disenroll and refusal/inability to complete the required consent form(s).
-Additionally, the HHCM must ensure procedures are followed regarding the provision of written notification to members who refuse/unable to sign consent to withdraw from the HH program per the following HH policy: - Member Disenrollment From the Health Home Program #HH0007
+- The HHCM must provide written confirmation to the enrolled member to assure understanding of the intent to disenroll from the Health Home Program and end consent to share PHI (or other pertinent information), the effective date, how to obtain records/documents, and information on requesting consideration for re-enrollment in the future.
+The HHCM must document this information including the issuance of the written notification in the member's record. - The HHCM must assure that the member's care team is notified of the disenrollment date making certain that access to/sharing of PHI ceases, as appropriate.

+Additional information related to member disenrollment can be found:

+Member Disenrollment From the Health Home Program #HH0007